Making sense of RMDs

 How are required minimum distributions (RMDs) taxed?

-When taking a required minimum distribution (RMD), the money is taxed as ordinary income and as a result it may be subject to both federal and state taxes.
+When taking a required minimum distribution (RMD), the money you take is taxed as ordinary income and, as a result, may be subject to both federal and state taxes.

-Can I lower my taxable income with a qualified charitable distribution (QCD)?
+Can I lower my taxable income when taking my required minimum distribution (RMD)?

-If you are looking for ways to lower your taxable income, you may want to consider donating your required minimum distribution (RMD) to charity.
+While RMDs are taxed as ordinary income, there are ways to lower your taxable income.
+For example, you may want to consider donating your required minimum distribution (RMD) to charity.
 A qualified charitable distribution (QCD) is a direct transfer of money from your IRA that's payable to an eligible 501(c)(3) charitable organization, which can also satisfy your RMD.3